Rancor38/textmagotchi/README.md

 [![Texmagotchi Screen Shot][game-image-2]](https://github.com/Rancor38/textmagotchi)

 Of course, this is a simple game that was made in a day so it doesn't have many features but I thought that it was fun, and suited my purposes for the class.
-Thanks to all the people have layed to test it out, and to those who suggested features for the future!
+Thanks to all the people have played to test it out, and to those who suggested features for the future!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>